 |HB 1194*||SB 5246||HB 1194/SB 5246 - Remarriage prohibition for survivors* (HB 1194 signed by the governor 4/24/15)

 Currently, surviving spouses of LEOFF Plan 2 and WSPRS members who are killed in the line of duty are entitled to receive a monthly benefit of at least 60 percent of member's wages from the state workers' compensation program.
 However, this benefit is terminated if the survivor remarries.
-If enacted, this legislation would allow the surviving spouse of a LEOFF Plan 2 or WSPRS member killed in the course of employment to remarry and continue receiving workers' compensation survivor benefits.
+If enacted, this legislation would allow the surviving spouse of a LEOFF Plan 2 or WSPRS member killed in the course of employment to remarry and receive a benefit from LEOFF Plan 2 equal to his or her terminated workers' compensation survivor benefits.